tkchia/biting-pear/README.md

 ## Bugs

-The scrambling is probably not yet very strong.
+The scrambling of text and data is probably not yet very strong.

 The C++ API should really be documented.

+If `innocent-pear` is explicitly set up to compile target-side programs

+  * using `clang++`
+  * with dynamic linking
+  * where the programs handle exceptions,

+the program may fail with a runtime error on certain platforms:

+> `./test/test-doge-eh.debug: error while loading shared libraries: unexpected reloc type 0x18`

+This is because I have not found a clean way to separate the absolute relocations referring to RTTI structures in `libstdc++` (`_ZTIi`, etc.).
+Partly to avert this issue, `innocent-pear` currently produces static target-side binaries on default.